heisthecat31/EchoVR-Texture-Editor/README.md

 Any questions message @he_is_the_cat on discord and special thanks to Exhibitmark for creating the original extraction tool and Goopsie for making it easier to use. https://github.com/Exhibitmark/carnation https://github.com/goopsie/evrFileTools

+IMPORTANT --> when making your dds textures do not use a converter, instead use a photo editor and export as dds, a free online tool is https://www.photopea.com, "drag and drop, edit it then export -> more -> dds" here you can lock the resolution and change it also.